IT2805/assignments-2016H/2/assignment.md

 In this assignment you are going to style the website you created in the previous exercise.

 ## Part 1: Housekeeping (10%)
 Considering the vast amount of websites on the Internet it is important to differentiate yourself.
-One way of doing that is to change the style of your superhero website to make it more appealing.
+One way of doing that is to change the style of your website to make it more appealing.

 To prevent that the assets powering your website grows into a big ball of mud, some house keeping is needed.
 To keep things neatly packaged you are going to create two directories: ````css```` and ````img````.